-Students are not permitted to use or possess medical cannabis infused products in our schools except in accordance with the law and school policy.
-School policy provides that if a parent/guardian of an elementary/secondary student demonstrates that student is a "registered qualifying patient," has an individual who is a "registered designated caregiver," and both of whom hold medical cannabis registry identification cards, then the parent/guardian or registered desgnated caregiver must be permitted to administer a medical cannabis infused product to the student (non-smoking/non-vaping form) at school.
+According to Archdiocesan policy, students are not permitted to use or possess cannabis or cannabis-infused products in our schools except in accordance with the law and school policy.
+School policy should provide that if a parent/guardian of an elementary student demonstrates their son or daughter is a "registered qualifying patient" and has an individual who is a "registered designated caregiver," both of whom hold medical cannabis registry identification cards, then the parent/guardian or registered designated caregiver must be permitted to administer a medical cannabis-infused product to the student (non-smoking/non-vaping form) at school.
+The school may not deny a student attendance solely because he or she requires administration of medical cannabis product in a manner that, in the opinion of the school, would create disruption to the school's educational environment or would cause exposure of the product to other students.